 In today’s episode, I cover:

-- What kind of surface will you be skating on?
+• What kind of surface will you be skating on?
 Wood, sports court, concrete or asphalt?
-The surface plays a big roll (pun intended) in knowing what wheels are best for you.
+The surface plays a big roll (pun intended) in knowing what roller skate wheels are best for you.

-- And, finally, if you are doing a kind of roller sport, understand the different types of skates that most people in that sport use regularly.
-This may help you decide whether you need quads, rollerblades or inlines.
+• And, finally, if you are doing a kind of roller sport, understand the different types of skates that most people in that sport use regularly.
+This may help you decide whether you need quads roller skates, rollerblades or aggressive inline skates used for speed skating.

 Show Notes